- I upgraded the SSH Slaves plugin to the latest and I see the following warning in Manage Jenkins:

 First remove the current host keys for the agent’s host:

 ssh-keygen -R $AGENT_HOSTNAME_OR_IP

-On the Agent’s host, run the following command to get the agent’s Host Key:
+On the Agent’s host, run one of the following commands to get the agent’s Host Key.

 Append/Copy the hostname followed by this host key under

 ~/.ssh/known_hosts on the Master’s machine.
 For example:

 Relaunch the agent in Jenkins.

 With this configuration, you can provide the host key in the Node’s configuration:

 Ensure that you provide the key encoded with the right algorithm, either: